theninthsky/client-side-rendering/README.md

 ![Inlined Initial Scripts](images/inlined-initial-scripts.png)

 We can see that the browser now gets its initial scripts without having to send another request to the CDN.
-And since the HTML file is streamed sequentially, the browser will execute the scripts as soon as it gets them, without having to wait for the entire file to download.
 <br>
 So the browser will first send requests for the async chunks and the preloaded data, and while these are pending, it will continue to download and execute the main scripts.
 <br>